|

 printed the sketch on acetate and projected it onto freezer

+paper to make a full size pattern.
 In this piece I have combined many solid fabrics,

 dyed in color gradations with fabrics printed on an ink jet